 While it may seem more suitable to settle a case before trial, unfortunately, personal injury cases seem to be settling less and less pre-litigation.
 A fair number of cases in Miami used to get resolved before handling lawsuits.
 Still, insurance companies seem to force many cases into litigation by not making fair settlement offers unless a lawsuit is filed.

 Your lawyer needs to examine if it is actually in your best interest when considering a settlement.
 Many times, a settlement might not adequately compensate for your injuries and damages.
 The decision of whether to settle or not ultimately belongs to you.
 Each time we have the possibility, we try to resolve the case before going to court.
 A lawsuit is a stressful experience for everyone involved and requires time and money.
-Although, there are situations when settling is not an option, and we have to take the case to trial.
+Although, there are situations when settling is not an option.

 If you settle the case out-of-court, you can usually recover damages faster, instead of waiting for months or years if you go before the court.
 This way, you can avoid having additional expenses due up to the final day in court.

 When you and the other party reach a settlement agreement without going to court, you are guaranteed to receive a payout.
 And you can start almost immediately to pay back medical expenses, seek the needed treatment for you to recover, and restore the quality of your life from before the sustained injuries.